jeromechiu/sftp-HA/README.md

 ## Notification and Future Work

-Currently, the direction of synchronization only support from master to standby.<b>"It meansONE WAY TRIP".</b>
+Currently, the direction of synchronization only support from master to standby.<b>"It means ONE WAY TRIP".</b>

 ## Stress Test